Why is wilderness therapy so valuable?

 As an educational consultant, parents and family-serving professionals often ask me to explain wilderness therapy, otherwise referred to as outdoor behavioral healthcare.
 It’s a great question and especially timely as we head toward summer (or in any season for that matter).

-Wilderness Therapy or Outdoor Behavioral Health (OBH) is an important year round therapeutic resource though it is often recommended as a strategic summer intervention for troubled teens or flailing/failing college students.
+Wilderness therapy or outdoor behavioral health (OBH) is an important year-round therapeutic resource though it is often recommended as a strategic summer intervention for troubled teens or flailing or failing college students.
 Many teens and young adults struggle during the academic year.
-It’s natural to capitalize on the summer months or a semester break and engage wilderness/outdoor therapy for help with challenging emotions or difficult behaviors.
+It’s natural to capitalize on the summer months or a semester break and engage in wilderness therapy to help with challenging emotions or difficult behaviors.

-Wilderness Therapy is a strategic and proven experiential intervention for children as young as 10 years, teens and young adults up to age 30.
+Wilderness Therapy is a strategic and proven experiential intervention for children as young as ten, teens, and young adults up to age 30.
 Clinical theory along with individual, group, and family therapy ties together the lessons learned in the backdrop of a wilderness setting.

 Morgan Guidance assists professionals and families in determining if wilderness therapy is the right choice.
 If so, we consult with parents and custom match their son or daughter with the “right fit” wilderness program and therapist that is the best possible match for their unique situation.